784956494/HGCN-Curvature-Test/README.md

 Then I run the following command to train (using curvature of 0.1 as an example):

 >python train.py --task lp --dataset random --model HGCN --lr 0.01 --dim 16 --num-layers 2 --num-layers 2 --act relu --bias 1 --dropout 0 --weight-decay 0 --manifold PoincareBall --normalize-feats 0 --log-freq --c -0.1

+I found that the model trains for the maximum number of steps allowed (which is 5000), and then learn very little with depth of 5.
+However, this problem seems to go away if depth is increased.